 One method for identifying UBI is to find it in new revenue-generating contracts before the activity occurs.
 To further this end, Finance and Administration has adopted the operating policy 4-OP-D-3 Revenue Generating Contracts.
 This policy requires a review by the University Controller for all contracts entered into by the University and any of its subordinate divisions, departments, institutes, and centers, by which will generate gross revenues of $10,000 or more to identify any and all Federal and State tax issues.
 Tax Services is the University Controller’s designee to perform these reviews.

 A second method for identifying UBI is to perform an annual review of departmental budgets that are likely to generate UBI.
 Tax Services has determined that these include all budgets in Auxiliary, Activities, and Athletic fund types.
-Annually, Treasury Management will survey all of these budgets for UBI (UBIT Survey).
+Annually, Tax Administration will survey all of these budgets for UBI (UBIT Survey).
 Departments are basically asked to sort their sources of revenue for the fiscal year by category and to provide a written description of the purposes of the account and how the revenues are generated.
-Treasury Management reviews these surveys and performs follow-up activities based on the results.
+Tax Administration reviews these surveys and performs follow-up activities based on the results.
 These surveys are the starting point for the work papers that will support the data we report on the annual IRS 990-T tax return.